markurusov1/defischolar/content/docs/start/basic_terminology/_index.md

 * Exchange just made $4 and kept its 77 pounds
 * Stock exchanges and all other exchanges work the same way
 ````
+## Liquidity
+{{% hint success %}}
+- The airport currency exchange kiosks can trade many currencies
+- This means they have enough actual paper cash for each currency  right there in the airport, so that they can meet the demand of travelers
+- They probably reload daily
+- Having enough stuff to trade is called liquidity
+- In finance, the major banks are called the “sell side” because they sell liquidity, meaning they have (or can get) stuff for other Wall Street firms to trade
+  {{% /hint%}}